cloud-coder/docker-lab-2016/part-2/README.md

 MONGODB_DATABASE=mycars
 MONGODB_PASS=dbpass
 ```
-We look at how to set these enviornment variables in the Compose file later.
+We will look at how to set these enviornment variables in the Compose file later.

 ### API Container
 We are using a StrongLoop Loopback application that offers a single endpoint (_/api/Cars_) to perform simple create/read/update/delete (CRUD) operations.
 The Dockerfile for the image is located at `~/workshop/docker-lab-2016/part-2/strongloop/Dockerfile`.
 The contents of the file are: